F-Stack/f-stack/dpdk/doc/guides/cryptodevs/openssl.rst

 Initialization
 --------------

-User can use app/test application to check how to use this pmd and to verify crypto processing.
+User can use app/test application to check how to use this PMD and to verify crypto processing.

 Test name is cryptodev_openssl_autotest.